Emilia-Capital/comment-hacks/readme.txt

 This plugin adds some small hacks around core WordPress comments to make them more bearable:

 * Cleaner comment notification emails.
-* The option to disallow comments below a certain length.
+* The option to disallow comments below and above a certain length.
 * The option to redirect first time commenters to a thank you page.
 * An input field on the comment edit screen to change the comment parent ID.
 * Links in the admin comments section to email individual commenters.